Louis-Aime/calendrical-javascript/README.md

 ## Basic toolkit
 Routines that help developing calendrical computations for new calendars.

-### Chronos.js
+### chronos.js
-The Chronos class offers common routines and tools for calendrical computations:
+The **Chronos** exported class offers common routines and tools for calendrical computations:
  * Basic div and mod computations for calendrical purposes.
  * Basic computation of leap years for julian and gregorian calendars.
  * The Cycle Based Calendar Computation Engine: a general framework that enables you to deal will most calendars defined by an algorithm.
  * A procedure for computing week figures: day of week, week number, number of weeks in year, week year that includes a date.
- * Key figures for converting milliseconds (used in present Javascript environment) into days, hours, minutes, seconds and the reverse
+ * Key numeric constants for converting milliseconds (used in present Javascript environment) into days, hours, minutes, seconds and the reverse
-A second class enable conversion from Julian Day to iso8601 and the reverse.
+The **JulianDayIso** exported class enable conversion from Julian Day to iso8601 and the reverse.

 The parameters for using these classes are described in details in the source.
 Examples are given in the file Calendars.js.

 ### pldr.js
-A "Private Locale Data Register", possible extension of Common Locale Data Register for custom calendars.
+The default extended object is a DOM representing a "Private Locale Data Register", possible extension of Common Locale Data Register for custom calendars.
+This is used only for the milesian calendar, but can be extended on the same principle to ohter custom of even Unicode built-in calendars.

 ## Extension of Javascript objects

-### DateExtended.js
+### dateextended.js
 This module enhances calendrical functions in JavaScript
-* ExtDate object extends the Date object.
+* **ExtDate** class extends the Date object.
 You can use date elements with calendars that you define yourself.
-* ExtDateTimeFormat extends the Intl.DateTimeFormat object.
-You can customize the way dates are displayed with new options and custom data.
+* **ExtDateTimeFormat** extends the Intl.DateTimeFormat object.
+You can customize the way dates are displayed with new options and custom calendars.

-## Calendars
+## calendars.js
 With Chronos for the calendrical computations, and ExtDate for embedding in ordinary code, you can define custom calendars in a few lines.
 This file proposes examples of calendars that are missing in Unicode's tools.

 ### MilesianCalendar
-A class specifies the Milesian calendar as defined at www.calendriermilesien.org.
+The **MilesianCalendar** exported class specifies the Milesian calendar as defined at www.calendriermilesien.org.

 ### JulianCalendar
-A class defines the Julian calendar.
+The **JulianCalendar** exported class defines the Julian calendar.

 ### WesternCalendar
-A class defines the calendar structure of most European countries: Julian calendar period, then switching to the Gregorian calendar.
+The **WesternCalendar** exported class defines the calendar structure of most European countries: Julian calendar period, then switching to the Gregorian calendar.
 The author specifies the switching date at instatiation.

-### frenchRevCalendar
+### FrenchRevCalendar
-The calendar used under the French revolution, with the week replaced by the decade.
+The **FrenchRevCalendar** instantied class defines the calendar used under the French revolution, with the week replaced by the decade.
 This version uses a specific solar intercalation algorithm.
+This calendar conforms to the officiel French calendar from 1992 to 1805.

+### Intantiations
+The above mentionned calendar classes are intantiated in the following calendar objects that can be used with *ExtDate* and *ExtDateTimeFormat*:
+ * **milesian**: the milesian calendar, as defined at www.calendriermilesien.org; if you use ExtDateTimeFormat, pldr.js is required
+ * **julian**: the julian calendar.
+You can display date with ExtDateTimeFormat, which look very much like the Gregorian calendar's.
+ * **vatican, french, german, english** : they instantiate the *WesternCalendar*, with diffenent switching dates to Gregorian.
+The *era* display is used to diffentiate "Ancient Style" (Julian reckoning) from "New Style" (Gregorian).

 ### myEthiopic
-The Unicode built-in Ethiopic calendar is tested here in order to better display eras.
+The Unicode built-in Ethiopic calendar is redefined with name "ethiopicf", and exported as object **myEthiopic**.
+Here the era before Incarnation is displayed a different way from Unicode: years are not counted backwards.

+### calendars
+The **calendars** exported array list all calendars mentionned above.
+Each item represents one of the calendar objects.

-## Using this package
+## Usage

 ### Chronos : class
 #### Constructor (calendRule : object, weekdayRule : object)